Free membership for all public sector organisations

-With 18,000 properties, EMH Group are one of the largest social landlords in the East Midlands and a significant provider of housing and support services.
-EMH Group are recognised as one of the leading providers of housing for rent in their sector.
+With almost 19,000 properties, EMH Group is one of the largest social landlords in the East Midlands and a significant provider of housing and support services.
+EMH Group is recognised as one of the leading providers of housing for rent in their sector.

 Futures Housing Group is a registered social landlord, providing more than 9,000 affordable homes throughout the East Midlands.

 Futures provide homes in Derbyshire, Nottinghamshire and Northamptonshire.
 Their ambitious business plan includes development of homes for rent, homes for sale, shared ownership and private-market rent.

 Gedling Homes was created on the transfer of all of Gedling Borough Council’s housing stock on November 3rd 2008 following a ballot of all our tenants.
 Their stock of 3362 homes is mainly in the urban areas of Arnold, Carlton, Gedling and Netherfield, and with some properties in the rural communities across Gedling Borough.
 Many of their staff are former employees of Gedling Borough Council, and bring with them years of local housing experience.
 Gedling Homes are part of Jigsaw Group.

 GCH manages and maintains the whole of Gloucester City Council’s housing, currently 4,450 rented homes, 270 leasehold properties, 60 shared ownership properties, 30 commercial units and 52 homeless units.